Parenthood and Procreation

 Perhaps the most widespread objection to the voluntarist account is that it seems to absolve unintending procreators from parental obligation.
 However, many share the view that procreators, intending or not, who voluntarily engaged in sex have a moral responsibility to a resulting child due to their role in causing it to exist (Austin 2007; Fuscaldo 2006; Millum 2008).

 Whatever the prospects of a voluntarist account of parenthood, a voluntarist account of familial relations in general is implausible.
 The duties that siblings have to each other, or that children have to their parents, are not easily understood as voluntary undertakings.
-This is a problem for voluntarist accounts of parenthood to the extent that duties between parents and children should fit within a wider framework of familial duties (Rachels 1989; Mills 2003; see Mullin 2010, for discussion; Encyclopedia article on Special Obligations).
+This is a problem for voluntarist accounts of parenthood to the extent that duties between parents and children should fit within a wider framework of familial duties (Rachels 1989; Mills 2003; see Mullin 2010, for discussion; and the entry on special obligations).

 Finally, parenthood may be grounded in causation (Nelson 1991; Bigelow et al. 1988; Blustein 1997; Archard 2010).
 A causal account differs from intentionalism in that one can cause something without intending to do so.
 Indeed, one can cause a certain state of affairs even when one is unaware that one’s actions could do so.
 One needn’t have grasped the connection between sexual intercourse and pregnancy in order to be the cause of a child’s existence.